The Xometry app works best with JavaScript enabled!

 What Are the Advantages of a Continuous Wave Laser?

 The main advantage of continuous wave lasers is their stable power output.
-Other advantages that can be exploited are:
+Other benefits include:

 What Are the Disadvantages of a Continuous Wave Laser?

-The biggest limitation of the application of continuous wave lasers is their cost.
-For many possible applications, cheaper alternatives are available.
-Other limiting factors are:
+The primary limitation of continuous wave lasers is their high cost, and for many applications, cheaper alternatives exist.
+Other drawbacks include:

-1. Health and safety requirements due to radiation.
+1. Strict health and safety requirements due to radiation

 What Are Some Recent Advances in Continuous Wave Laser Technology?

-The use of a continuous wave deep ultraviolet laser has been demonstrated by Japan’s Materials and Systems for Sustainability.
-A breakthrough in 2007 enabled researchers to fabricate aluminum nitride.
-This led to the growth of aluminum gallium nitride which is used to build ultraviolet-emitting lasers.
-The development of ultraviolet lasers opens up many more possible applications including for sterilization and medical purposes.
+The use of a continuous wave deep ultraviolet laser has been demonstrated by researchers at the Institute of Materials and Systems for Sustainability (IMaSS) at Nagoya University in collaboration with Asahi Kasei Corporation.
+A key breakthrough in 2007 enabled the fabrication of high-quality aluminum nitride (AlN) substrates, which led to the successful growth of aluminum gallium nitride (AlGaN)—a material used to build ultraviolet-emitting lasers.
+This development has opened the door to many new applications for continuous wave lasers, particularly in sterilization and medical fields.

 Can a CW Laser Operate in Both Pulsed and Continuous Modes?

-Yes, a CW laser operates in both pulsed and continuous modes.
-However, not all lasers can operate in both modes.
+Yes, some CW lasers can operate in both pulsed and continuous modes; however, not all lasers have this capability.

 Is the Output Power of a CW Laser Constant Over Time?